IBM/IBM-Z-zOS/SMF-Tools/SMF84Formatter/readme.md

     //*------------------------------------------------------------------*/
     ...
     ```
-6. Submit the SMF84FMT job.
+5. Submit the SMF84FMT job.
+Examine the contents of FORMAT.SYSPRINT if the job finishes with a return code other than 0.

 ### Supported Parameters
 Parameters are specified as words on the `PARM=` on the `SMF84FMT` step.
 If no parameters are specified, the following defaults are used: `HEADER MEMORY RESOURCE CSV`